 New research reveals that three billion years after the Big Bang, massive elliptical galaxies still made stars on their outskirts, but no longer in their interiors.

 Astronomers have shown for the first time how star formation in “dead” galaxies sputtered out billions of years ago.
 The NASA/ESA Hubble Space Telescope and ESO’s Very Large Telescope (VLT) have revealed that three billion years after the Big Bang, these galaxies still made stars on their outskirts, but no longer in their interiors.
 The quenching of star formation seems to have started in the cores of the galaxies and then spread to the outer parts.
-The results will be published in the 17 April 2015 issue of the journal Science.
+The results were published in the April 17, 2015 issue of the journal Science.

 A major astrophysical mystery has centered on how the massive, quiescent elliptical galaxies, common in the modern Universe, quenched their once furious rates of star formation.
 Such colossal galaxies, often also called spheroids because of their shape, typically pack in stars ten times as densely in the central regions as in our home galaxy, the Milky Way, and have about ten times its mass.